Joshuague/GlobalProteinRepresentations/README.md

               proposed here: [setHard data](https://github.com/HannesStark/protein-localization/tree/master/data_files).
 The Localization data was also processed by me to be in the same format as the Meltome dataset (See utilities.ipynb). <br />

+### Creation of new Embeddings

+To create the new fixed size embeddings, I input the per amino acid embeddings to the decoder trained using the models/la_embedder.py script and appended them to the mean embeddings.
+Excact code to go from ProtT5 per residue embeddings to my new per protein embeddings can be found in the utilites notebook.

 ### Results and Comparison to State-of-the-Art Fine-Tuning Method: LoRA